-Canon 100D versus Canon 4000D
+Canon 100D vs 4000D

-Body comparison: Canon 100D vs Canon 4000D
+Body comparison: Canon 100D vs 4000D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 4000D is notably larger (24 percent) than the Canon 100D.
 Moreover, the 4000D is markedly heavier (7 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the 4000D are weather-sealed.

-Sensor comparison: Canon 100D vs Canon 4000D
+Sensor comparison: Canon 100D vs 4000D

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.